visgato-gmbh/software-license-key-without-fs/README.md

-# Software License Key Without FS
+# Software Licence Key Without FS

 This is a library for generating and validating software license keys with data embedded in the license key.